-For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/support.
+For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/serviceabilitytools.
+Click SupportAssist and then, click SupportAssist OS Recovery.

 Backup media and recovery options

 It is recommended to create a recovery drive to troubleshoot and fix problems that may occur with Windows.
 Dell proposes multiple options for recovering Windows operating system on your Dell PC.
 For more information, see Dell Windows Backup Media and Recovery Options.